plmwong/curriculum-vitae/README.md

 # Phillip Wong

-> Software developer, professionally for over 6 years, after several years of academia.
-I enjoy crafting quality, thoughtful software that work towards solving interesting problems.
-I am currently living and working in Vancouver, BC.
+> Software developer, for over 7 years professionally, after several years of academia.
+I enjoy creating software that helps solve interesting problems.
+I am a firm believer that coding is a craft, and that well-designed and maintained code is extremely important in a healthy development ecosystem.

+> I currently reside and work in Vancouver, British Columbia.

 ## Experience

-_In addition to my professional experience below, I also have a small number of personal and open source projects which can be found at https://github.com/plmwong_

 ### PayByPhone Technologies Inc. — Senior Software Engineer
-_July 2013 — current &nbsp; | &nbsp; Vancouver, Canada_
+_July 2013 — present &nbsp; | &nbsp; Vancouver, Canada_

-Working within a small agile team, primarily responsible for the development and continuous delivery for the Enforcement and Rates/Restrictions domains.
+Working within a small, agile team, primarily responsible for the development and continuous delivery for the Enforcement and Rates/Restrictions domains.

 #### Key Projects

+##### Monitoring and Metrics
+_« .NET 4.6 C#, StatsD, Consul, Librato, PostSharp, NodeJS »_

+* Created _spectator_ (https://github.com/paybyphone/spectator), a Windows service for monitoring performance counter and instrumentation data and forwarding it on to StatsD for aggregation.
+This was deployed to all of the Windows server infrastructure and enabled monitoring of all key system metrics.
+* Owned the design and implementation of incorporating instrumentation and metrics in the new core Parking and Payment APIs.
+Having these metrics enabled us to profile and measure service and database calls, allowing us to identify and resolve potential performance issues before the go-live date in July 2016.
+* Established the guidelines and practices for developers to consider when adding StatsD instrumentation to their own applications.

-##### PayByPhone — Global Rates Engine (GRE) — current
+##### Global Rates Engine (GRE)
-_« In progress: .NET 4.5 C#, MVC Web API, Amazon Web Services, PostgreSQL »_
+_« .NET 4.5 C#, MVC Web API, Amazon Web Services, DynamoDB, Docker »_

 * Brand new rates management and calculation engine to simplify and unify the separate North American and European rates models/engines/services and lower existing maintenance and running costs.
-* Taking a 'technical domain lead' role for this project, with the additional responsibilities of ensuring that stories are well-defined and prepared for the team to discuss, as well as being the primary code reviewer.
+* Took a 'technical domain lead' role for this project, with the additional responsibilities of ensuring that stories are well-defined and prepared for the team to discuss, as well as being the primary code reviewer.

-##### PayByPhone — Paris Personalised-Parking
+##### Paris Personalised-Parking
 _« .NET 4.5 C#, MVC Web API, Oracle PL/SQL »_

-* Delivered on new personalised-parking features, which enables cities to charge different parking rates depending on a customer's eligibility.
-Also designed and helped deliver the GPS-enabled Enforcement API to allow patrollers to query parking data based on their physical location.
-These were both launched first in the Paris market, and are being rolled out across other french cities.
+* Delivered on new personalised-parking features, enabling cities to charge different parking rates depending on a customer's eligibility.
+* Designed and helped deliver the GPS-enabled Enforcement API, allowing patrollers to query parking data based on their physical location.
+These features were both successfully launched first in the Paris market, and continue to be rolled out across other cities and markets.
-* To increase the repeatability and speed of our database deployments, I created 'soothsayer' (https://github.com/paybyphone/soothsayer), a command-line tool for supporting Oracle database migrations using PL/SQL scripts.
+* To increase the repeatability and speed of our database deployments, I created _soothsayer_ (https://github.com/paybyphone/soothsayer), a command-line tool for managing Oracle database migrations through PL/SQL scripts.
+This tool currently handles all database migrations for the Rates services, and is being expanded through the other Oracle-dependent systems.

-##### PayByPhone — Rapid Enforcement Query Service (REQS)
+##### Rapid Enforcement Query Service (REQS)
 _« .NET 4.5 C#, ServiceStack, Redis, ØMQ, Oracle PL/SQL, Event Sourcing, Selenium »_

-* Created REQS, a new high performance Rest API for patrollers to query, using a event-sourcing architecture and Redis as an isolated high performance memory store.
+* Created REQS, a new high performance Rest API for patrollers to query, using an event-sourcing architecture and utilising Redis as an isolated high performance memory store.
-* Designed and implemented the key and data structures for storing, indexing and expiring parking sessions within Redis, focussed on easy and fast querying.
+* Designed and implemented the key and data structures for storing, indexing and expiring parking sessions within Redis, focussed on simple and fast querying.
-* Created and now maintainer of log4net.Raygun (https://github.com/plmwong/log4net-raygun), a log4net appender for sending error exception data and related info to the raygun.io service from applications.
+* Created and continuing to maintain _log4net.Raygun_ (https://github.com/plmwong/log4net-raygun), a custom log4net appender for sending error exception data and related info to the raygun.io service from any .NET application.

 ### Intergen — Software Developer in Enterprise Applications
 _January 2009 — April 2013 &nbsp; | &nbsp; Wellington, New Zealand_